 Don’t mope about it.
 Rejoice.

 You’re probably asking, “Why the need for the rest of the book?
 Why couldn’t you have said that in the first place?”
-Well, the answer is that you’d have at some time moped about it and consequently sooner or later changed your decision.
+Well, the answer is that you’d have eventually moped about it and consequently eventually changed your decision.
 You’ve probably already done that many times before.

 My final attempt was different.
 Like all users nowadays, the problem had been given serious thought in my mind.
 Up to then, after failing, it was routine to console myself with the thought that it would be easier next time.
-It had never occurred to me that I’d have to go on this way for the rest of my life, this thought filled me with horror and I begun thinking very deeply about the subject.
+It had never occurred to me that I’d have to go on this way for the rest of my life.
+That thought filled me with horror and I began thinking very deeply about the subject.

 Rather than firing up the browser subconsciously, I instead analysed my feelings and confirmed what I already knew.
 I wasn’t enjoying porn and found it filthy and disgusting.
 I started looking at non-users living in other parts of the world, or older people who never got to know the tube sites.
 Up until then, I’d always regarded non-users as wishy-washy, unsociable, finicky people.
 However, examining them when they appeared, they appeared to be — if anything — stronger and more relaxed.
 They appeared to be able to cope with the stresses and strains of life and seemed to enjoy social functions more than porn users.
 They certainly had more sparkle and zest than them.

 I started talking to ex-users.
 Up to that point, I’d always regarded them as being forced to give up for health or religious reasons and were always secretly longing for a harem visit.
-A few did say, “You get the odd pangs, but they’re so few are far between they aren’t worth bothering about.”
+A few did say, “You get the odd pangs, but they’re so few and far between they aren’t worth bothering about.”
 Most instead said, “Miss it?
 You must be joking!
 Life’s never felt better!”
-Even failures were fall forwards for them, they didn’t condemn themselves and unconditionally accepted instead.
+Even failures were fall-forwards for them — they didn’t condemn themselves and unconditionally accepted instead.
 Like a coach who’ll accept a mistake by a genuinely golden player.
 Talking to ex-users destroyed another myth I’d always had in my mind, that there was an inherent weakness within me, until it dawned on me that all go through this private nightmare.

 Basically, I said to myself, “Scores of people are stopping now and leading perfectly happy lives, I didn’t need to do it before I started and I can remember having to work hard to get used to this filth.
 So why do I need to do it now?”
 In any event, I didn’t enjoy porn, hating the entire filthy ritual and didn’t want to spend the rest of my life in slavery to this disgusting addiction.
 I then said this to myself: